n0924/PromiseKeeper/README.md

 by priority
 - As a user I want to be able to know how much
 I spent on wanted items
-- As a user I want to be able to know the total amount overspent on wanted items
+- As a user I want to be able to know the total amount spent above budgets on wanted items
-- As a user, I want to be able to see a list of bought wanted items and overspent wanted items
+- As a user, I want to be able to see a list of bought wanted items